 German logistics park reduces CO2 emissions by 33% with ECOPact

-Real estate developer SEGRO used ECOPact green concrete to revitalize a former coal mining area in Germany by building a new logistics park on the site.
+Real estate developer SEGRO used ECOPact low-carbon concrete to revitalize a former coal mining area in Germany by building a new logistics park on the site.
 The project delivered 825 tons of CO₂ savings, or a reduction of 33% compared to the German industry reference.

-33% of CO₂ emissions saved - or a total of 825 tons, equal to the same number of flights from Frankfurt to New York
+33% of CO₂ emissions saved - or a total of 825 tons

 With the help of ECOPact, the client hopes to obtain the German Sustainable Building Council’s (DGNB) Platinum and Climate Positive certificate